Hrithikbarmangc/barman.github.io/_pages/about.md

 author_profile: true
 ---

-I am a Physics M.Sc. student at the Indian Institute of Technology Bombay (IITB), specializing in Nonequilibrium Statistical Physics and Active Matter.
-My research focuses on identifying the universal physical principles that govern biological organization.
+I am an M.Sc.
+Physics graduate from the Indian Institute of Technology Bombay (IITB), working in nonequilibrium statistical physics and active matter.
+I am interested in how simple microscopic dynamics give rise to collective behavior in living systems.

-My fascination with collective behavior began in my childhood near Jatinga, Assam, observing the mysterious phenomenon where migratory birds lose their navigation and descend to the ground during certain nights.
-Seeing these birds seemingly lose their direction left a strong impression on me and sparked a lifelong curiosity about how living systems move collectively and maintain coordination.
-This curiosity evolved into a formal academic pursuit during my Master’s at IIT Bombay, where I realized that the collective behavior of organisms—from flocking birds to moving cells—can be modeled using the tools of nonequilibrium statistical mechanics.
+I come from a place near Jatinga in Assam, known for a phenomenon where migratory birds lose their navigation and fall to the ground on certain nights.
+Watching this as a child stayed with me.
+I did not have a scientific explanation then, but it led me to think about how living systems move collectively and how such coordination can break.
+During my Master’s, I realized that these questions can be studied using statistical physics.

-My work combines analytical Langevin descriptions with Brownian dynamics simulations to bridge the gap between microscopic stochastic interactions and large-scale organization.
+My work focuses on connecting microscopic stochastic dynamics with large-scale organization using analytical methods and Brownian dynamics simulations.

-**Core Research Expertise:**
+**Core Research Experience:**

-* **Active Brownian Particles (ABPs):** conducted theoretical and numerical studies on ABP systems, investigating short-time dynamics and super-ballistic regimes arising from orientation bias.
+* **Active Brownian Particles (ABPs):** studied short-time dynamics and identified a super-ballistic regime arising from initial orientation bias combining analytical understanding with numerical simulations.
-* **Chiral Active Matter:** collaborating with KU Leuven to research sorting mechanisms of chiral particles in double-well potentials, and investigating delay mechanisms in inertial dynamics where velocity and orientation do not align instantaneously.
+* **Chiral Active Matter:** worked on sorting of chiral active Brownian particles in a double-well potential where particles separate based on intrinsic chirality due to the structure of the potential landscape.
+* **Delay Mechanism in Active Systems:** investigated inertial and trapping effects in chiral active particles showing how finite relaxation times lead to a delay between velocity and orientation and how this delay scales with confinement strength.
-* **Effective Interactions:** demonstrated how activity-induced asymmetry in binary systems of active particles can produce effective repulsion.
+* **Effective Interactions:** showed how activity-induced asymmetry in coupled active particle systems can produce effective repulsion, even under attractive interactions.
-* **Pattern Formation:** utilized reaction-diffusion and activator-inhibitor models to understand how morphogen gradients generate stable biological structures and how these patterns scale with system size.
+* **Pattern Formation:** studied reaction–diffusion and activator–inhibitor systems to understand how stable spatial patterns emerge and how they scale with system size.
+* **Collective Models:** worked with lattice-based systems such as the Active Ising model to understand how local rules lead to phase transitions and large-scale organization.

-**Academic Highlights:**
+**Academic Background:**

-* **M.Sc. in Physics:** IIT Bombay (Thesis supervised by Prof. Amitabha Nandi and Prof. Dibyendu Das).
+* **M.Sc.
+Physics:** IIT Bombay (Thesis under Prof. Amitabha Nandi and Prof. Dibyendu Das)
-* **B.Sc. in Physics:** Assam University.
+* **B.Sc.
+Physics:** Assam University

+**Research Output:**

-* **Publications:** Work available on arXiv as "Confinement-Induced Delay in Chiral Active Brownian Particles".
+* arXiv: *“Confinement-Induced Delay in Chiral Active Brownian Particles”*
+* Work on chiral sorting and active particle dynamics (ongoing)
+* Presented poster at CMMSSP National Conference
-* **Selected Presentations:** Research selected for the ISMC Soft Matter Conference 2026 and the CMMSSP National Conference.
+* selected for the International Soft Matter Conference 2026 for poster presentation

 **Technical Skills:**

-* **Methods:** Stochastic Modeling, Langevin Dynamics, Analytical Calculations, Statistical Field Theory.
+* **Methods:** Langevin dynamics, stochastic modelling, analytical calculations
-* **Simulation:** Brownian Dynamics Simulations.
+* **Simulation:** Brownian dynamics simulations of active particle systems, including single-particle dynamics and interacting many-body systems to study collective behavior.